StefanoAllesina/CSB_2019/docs/notes/week9.md

 edges <- read_tsv("../data/Dataset 1.
 Business_edgelist.txt")
 ```

-This is a list of edges:
+This is a list of edges (links connecting nodes in a network):

 - The first column contains the ID of the source university
 - The second column contains the ID of the hiring university